-Our inspection of the roof space was limited to a small visual inspection of an area of remaining eaves space.
+Our inspection of the roof space was limited to a head and shoulders inspection only.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.